Connecticut State Police give advice on how to survive a mass shooting

-(WTNH) — Within hours of the Dayton and Ohio shooting, Connecticut State Police quickly posted lifesaving information on surviving a mass shooting.
+(WTNH) — Within hours of the El Paso, Texas and Dayton, Ohio shooting, Connecticut State Police quickly posted lifesaving information on surviving a mass shooting.

 Unfortunately with how common mass shootings have become, this is something families are going to have to talk about and troopers have some advice.